cameron-wags/rainbow_csv.nvim/README.md

 * tsv: doesn't allow quoted tabs inside fields.
 * csv: is Excel-compatible and allows quoted commas.

-Essentially format here is a pair: delimiter + quoting policy.
+Essentially format is a pair: delimiter + quoting policy.
 This setting for example can be used to convert files between tsv and csv format:
 * To convert _csv_ to _tsv_: **1.** open csv file. **2.** `:let g:rbql_output_format='tsv'` **3.** `:Select *`
 * To convert _tsv_ to _csv_: **1.** open tsv file. **2.** `:let g:rbql_output_format='csv'` **3.** `:Select *`